gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 The internet destroyed this baseline.

-Not because the internet is bad — it is not.
+Not because the internet is bad.
+It is not.
 But because it created a media environment of infinite supply and zero marginal cost, in which the incentive structure favored engagement over accuracy, outrage over nuance, novelty over verification.

-And algorithms — optimizing for time-on-platform — discovered that the most engaging content is emotionally activating content.
+And algorithms, optimizing for time-on-platform, discovered that the most engaging content is emotionally activating content.
 Fear.
 Anger.
 Tribal identification.
 Outrage.

 The result: **epistemic fragmentation.**
-Not merely different opinions — different realities.
+Not merely different opinions: different realities.
 Different sets of facts.
 Different evidentiary standards.
 Different trusted sources that are mutually unintelligible.

 **2. The collapse of institutional trust.**

-Trust in institutions — government, media, science, universities — has declined precipitously across the developed world over the past fifty years.
+Trust in institutions (government, media, science, universities) has declined precipitously across the developed world over the past fifty years.

 Some of this is earned.
-Institutions have failed — spectacularly, repeatedly.
+Institutions have failed, spectacularly, repeatedly.
 The Iraq War's weapons of mass destruction.
 The 2008 financial crisis.
 The opioid epidemic.
 The Catholic Church.
 Enron.
 Theranos.

-Each failure eroded the credibility not just of the institution involved but of the entire class of institutions — the experts, the elites, the credentialed.
+Each failure eroded the credibility not just of the institution involved but of the entire class of institutions: the experts, the elites, the credentialed.

 When trust collapses, a vacuum opens.